-The schedule of items listed in the tender is provided in Attachment 1 to this Report.
+The schedule of items listed in the tender is provided in Attachment 1 to Report CJ175-10/22.

-A summary of the tender submissions including the location of each tenderer is provided in Attachment 2 to this Report.
+A summary of the tender submissions including the location of each tenderer is provided in Attachment 2 to Report CJ175-10/22.

-A confidential tender summary is provided in Attachment 3 to this Report.
+A confidential tender summary is provided in Attachment 3 to Report CJ175-10/22.